-savegrp, when started for snapshot enabled groups, creates snapshots for each of the clients configured in the group resource (see nsr_group.5).
-If any of the save sets, for clients configured in this group resource, is non-snapshot capable, then savegrp will report a failure while trying to create the snapshot.
-If any of the client resources configured with this group has the Keyword All (see nsr_client.5), then the non-snapshot capable file systems on the client node will be ignored and no error message is generated for their failures.
+savegrp, when started for snapshot enabled groups, creates snapshots for each of the clients configured in the NSR Protection group resource.
+If any of the save sets for clients configured in this group resource are not snapshot capable, then savegrp will report a failure while trying to create the snapshot.
+If any of the client resources configured with this group has the Keyword All (see nsr_client(5)), then the backup will fail if any file system on the client node is not snapshot capable.